AgreeableDeerGames/GameBackbone/Guides/InstallGuide.md

 ## 1: vcpkg
 1. Clone ag_vcpkg (a fork of vcpkg with a GameBackbone package)
-2. follow the standard vcpkg setup
+2. Follow the standard vcpkg setup
-3. run vcpkg install gamebackbone
+3. Run vcpkg install gamebackbone

 ## 2: Custom Build and Install